sunaku/glove80-keymaps/README.md

-The default firmware (25.0.1) now supports mouse emulation, but if you still want to verify that you're using a firmware that supports mouse emulation then before building the firmware (step 5 above), change the firmware version to 25.0.1 or newer: open the "Settings" tab, choose 24.12, and go back to the "Edit" tab.
+The default firmware (25.0.1) now supports mouse emulation, but if you still want to verify that you're using a firmware that supports mouse emulation then before building the firmware (step 5 above), change the firmware version to 25.0.1 or newer under the "Settings" tab, and then go back to the "Edit" tab.

 ![beta firmware](README/settings.png)